![]() |

 (Forgery)

-I have seen a forgery of the 2 p Mulready envelope, with inscription 'Fac-Simile.' at left and right bottom instead of the names 'W.MULREADY.R.A.' and 'JOHN THOMPSON'.
+I have seen a forgery of the 1 p and 2 p Mulready envelopes, with inscription 'Fac-Simile.' at left and right bottom instead of the names 'W.MULREADY.R.A.' and 'JOHN THOMPSON'.

 (Reduced size)